 - Reflect critically on your own professional practice and learning

-A Masters in Mental Health can open opportunities for more senior or specialised roles along your current career path, as well as creating new pathways.
-Graduates are commonly employed by public and private healthcare providers, mental health service providers, government bodies, advocacy groups, and research institutions.
+A masters degree can open opportunities for more senior or specialised roles along your current career path, as well as creating new pathways.
+Graduates are commonly employed by public and private healthcare providers, psychological service providers, government bodies, advocacy groups, and research institutions.

 Jobs the degree supports or enables include: Social Worker, Mental Health Worker, Child Protection Officer, Counsellor, Mental Health Clinician, and Case Manager.

-Note that some mental health masters are exclusively for clinical professionals already working in mental health.
-For such programs, you may need a university qualification in a health discipline and, as part of your current job, be in regular contact with people who have mental health problems.
+Note that some masters are exclusively for clinical professionals already working in the field.
+For such programs, you may need a university qualification in a health discipline and, as part of your current job, be in regular contact with people who have psychological problems.